 Other suggestions for some variation can be:

-It is necessary to have 4 – 5 pieces of fruit per day, so what better time to have it than breakfast.
+- It is important to have 3 – 4 pieces of fruit per day, so what better time to have it than breakfast.
 These can include mango, 4 –5 strawberries, kiwi fruit, banana, rock melon, honeydew, pineapple, apple and apricots.
-Add to this a tablespoon of L.S.A. and psyllium husks mixed, organic muesli or cereal, then a small tub of Vaallia yogurt.
+Add to this a tablespoon of L.S.A. and psyllium husks mixed, organic muesli or cereal, add 3 x tablespoons of Coconut Vanilla Yogurt.
 You may like to begin with a bowl of porridge; oats are very healing for the nervous system.